act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Inapplicable Example 9

-This `input` element is [hidden](#73f2c2:hidden) because of its `type` [attribute value][] of `hidden` (following standard [User Agent stylesheet recommendations](https://html.spec.whatwg.org/multipage/rendering.html#hidden-elements).
+This `input` element is [hidden](#73f2c2:hidden) because of its `type` [attribute value][] of `hidden` (following standard [User Agent style sheet recommendations](https://html.spec.whatwg.org/multipage/rendering.html#hidden-elements).
 Knowing the transaction amount may still be used in other fields, e.g. to suggest a card with sufficient balance; this is not tested by this rule.

 ```html
 <input type="hidden" autocomplete="transaction-amount" value="100.00">